sulcgroup/oxdna_analysis_tools/README.md

 An overarching description can be found in this paper: https://academic.oup.com/nar/article/48/12/e72/5843822.

-All scripts have been completley rewritten to be 10-100x faster, however in the process most of the names have changed and the coding style is very different than v1, please make sure you update your autocompletes and take a look at `mean.py` for an example of how to use the new framework.
+All scripts have been completley rewritten to be 10-100x faster, however in the process most of the names have changed and the coding style is very different, please make sure you update your autocompletes and for now, take a look at `mean.py` for an example of how to use the new framework.

 ## Dependencies and installation